-- 1. Go to the company’s claims webpage or call your local agent.
+- Go to the company’s claims page or call your agent.

-- 3. Use the phone number, email or online form provided to fill in details of the scam.
+- Use the phone number, email or online form given to explain the scam’s details.

-- 4. An insurance agent may contact you for more details or to let you know the results of the company’s investigation.
+- An insurance agent may contact you for more details or to let you know the outcome.

 Local police.
-To inform your local law enforcement about the scam:
+To inform your local law enforcement:

-- 1. Call the non-emergency line or visit your local precinct to start a report about the scam.
+- Call the non-emergency line or visit your local precinct to report the scam.

-- 2. If you live in a major city, you may have access to online fraud reporting.
-Check on an official city or state website, or search online for the correct web address.
+- If you live in a major city, you may have access to online fraud reporting.
+Check on an official city or state website, or search online for the right web address.

 What details should I include in the report?

-When reporting fraud, include as many details as you can remember about the person and fraudulent situation.
-Details you may include:
+When reporting auto insurance fraud, include as many details as you can about the person and situation, like:

 - Physical description, including voice characteristics for phone scams

-- Identifying information, such as name, address or insurance policy number
+- Identifying information, like a name, address or insurance policy number

 How to find a legit insurer